johnvenkiah/CI_MS2_John_Venkiah/README.md

 ### Features to be implemented
 ___

 This is a basic web application but could be expanded with all kinds of sections and functions.
 For example, there could be a play-by-ear section, where notes are played and the user has to answer which note.
 There could also be a chords-section, introducing chords and their uses in music.
-I am sure this platform will be expanded in the future.
+Users could create a profile, save videos they like, compete in high scores and a lot more.

 ## Technologies used